 We recommend you seek advice from a program officer before submitting your application.
 Program officers are a useful source of information and can provide advice on your application at any stage of the process.

-Program officer Cathryn Gurrin is available to discuss your application.
+Program officer Cathryn Gurrin is available to discuss your application on Tuesdays and Thursdays.

 You can make an appointment with Cathryn for a face-to-face meeting or contact her directly via phone or e-mail.

 Types of investment available for small museums and collections

 See the museums and collections page to see all investment options available to museums and collections.